NFL on CBS: The beginning of the Super Bowl era

 For the 1966 season, CBS featured a number of regular season games in color, stepping up from the sole regular season color telecast in 1965, including all postseason games.
 The Week 1 game between Baltimore and Green Bay was a national Saturday night telecast.
 Ray Scott and Pat Summerall called the first half, while Chuck Thompson and Summerall worked the second half.
 This was a black and white telecast.
 With Summerall working the Green Bay-Baltimore game and with the Cowboys idle, Eddie LeBaron filled in for Summerall on the Cleveland-Washington game (alongside Jim Gibbons) for Redskins viewers.
 Frank Glieber and Warren Lahr called the game for Browns viewers.
-With Lowell Perry as analyst for the Pittsburgh network in 1966 alongside Joe Tucker, October 2 (where the Steelers played against the Redskins) was most likely the first time ever an African-American was in the TV booth as on-air talent for a pro football telecast.
+With Lowell Perry as analyst for the Pittsburgh network in 1966 alongside Joe Tucker, October 2 (where the Steelers played against the Redskins) was most likely the first time ever an African-American was in the television booth as on-air talent for a pro football telecast.
 In Week 5, Pat Summerall was called upon to work Green Bay-San Francisco doubleheader game with Ray Scott.
 While Scott and feature analyst Summerall worked the telecast for national viewing audience, CBS used local audio for San Francisco network with Bob Fouts and Gordy Soltau.
 Meanwhile, for the Atlanta-Washington game, Jim Gibbons worked with Johnny Sauer for first half while Ed Thilenius worked with Sauer for second half.